 Females And Males Of Reproductive Potential

-Based on its mechanism of action, ELZONRIS may cause fetal harm when administered to a pregnant woman [see Use In Specific Populations].
+Based on its mechanism of action, ELZONRIS may cause fetal harm when administered to a pregnant woman [see Pregnancy]

 Conduct pregnancy testing in females of reproductive potential within 7 days prior to initiating ELZONRIS treatment.

-Advise females to use acceptable contraceptive methods during ELZONRIS treatment and for at least 1 week after the last dose of ELZONRIS.
+Advise females to use acceptable contraceptive methods during ELZONRIS treatment and for 1 week after the last dose of ELZONRIS.

-Of the 94 patients who received ELZONRIS at the labeled dose in STML-401-0114, 23% were 75 years and older.
-The older patients experienced a higher incidence of altered mental status (including confusional state, delirium, mental status changes, dementia, and encephalopathy) than younger patients.
+Of the 86 patients who received ELZONRIS for BPDCN at the labeled dose in STML-401-0114, 63% were 65 years and older and 22% were 75 years and older.
+Patients 75 years or older experienced a higher incidence of altered mental status (including confusional state, delirium, mental status changes, dementia, and encephalopathy) than patients under 75 years of age.